abdulazizasiri/Java-Spring/JavaBrains/README.md

 MAIN_PROJECT --->
                   CONTROLLER

-3- @RestController will return by default a JSON.
+3- @RestController will return by default a JSON since it is annottated with #RestController.